UCLA-AJL-Team9/AJL-Team9/README.md

 * Used CNN - sequential model with Conv2D and MaxPooling layers
 * Data preprocessing with rescaling, resizing, and augmentation
+* Resampling of fitzpatrick values to ensure equal sample sizing
 * Training on ~80% of data, validating on ~20%
 * Evaluation metric: Accuracy